Matthiasvanderhallen/TrivialMuffinsSubtitles/README.md

 ```

 # 3. Development
-You can edit {Master,Slave,Prompter,Server}.js, {Master,Slave,Prompter}.html, Boventiteling.css to develop the subtitler.
+You can edit {Master,Slave,Prompter,Server}.js, {Master,Slave,Prompter}.html and Boventiteling.css to develop the subtitler.
 When any of the browser-running javascript files is editted (i.e. {Master,Slave,Prompter}.js) run `./Bundle` to update the {Master,Slave,Prompter}-bundle.js files.

 # 4. Deploy

-- `./MasterServer` runs the necessary python code for serving the master.
-- `./Server` runs Server.js in node
+- `./Server` runs Server.js in node and starts a http-server listening on port 8000.
+It reads its subtitles from the file `ondertitels.txt` in the main folder.